Epstein Theatre

 Significance

 Constructed in 1913, the Epstein Theatre was originally conceived as a concert hall (the Crane Hall) for instrumental recitals for the music shop it was built above.
 The upper levels of the five-storey Crane Building contained associated offices.
-The hall was soon converted into a theatre through expansion and construction of a flytower and stage within a neighbouring building.
+The hall was soon converted into a theatre through expansion and construction of a fly tower and stage within a neighbouring building.

 It is a handsome stone and brick building with a canted corner bay announcing the theatre entrance.
 Internally, the theatre is decorated with mahogany panels and plaster detail.
 The intimate auditorium is almost square, with a flat panelled ceiling with centre cluster of lights.
 The upper parts of the wall are decorated with fluted Ionic pilasters, modillioned cornices and busts of famous composers in wreaths.
 Lower parts are panelled in mahogany with a Greek key frieze.
 There is a small balcony with panelled front.
 Urn decorations above the doors are echoed in the square proscenium decoration at the sides.

 The building came under threat of closure in the 1960s but was bought by the Liverpool Corporation, who wished to save it for the people of Liverpool.
+It underwent a £1m refurbishment in 2011 and renamed the Epstein Theatre after the Beatles’ manager Brian Epstein.

 Auditorium of Epstein Theatre, viewed from the side of the stalls, showing rows of red seats, in contrast with the dark green, cream and gold walls